Malus–Dupin theorem: Construction and proof

 Given a pencil of rays, suppose that the pencil of rays is perpendicular to a surface m at the beginning.

 Pass the pencil of rays through an arbitrary system of reflecting and refracting material.
 For illustration, consider two rays refracted at points A and A'; reflected at points B and B'; and refracted points C and C'.

 Now take two rays from the pencil: [MABCP] and [M'A'B'C'P'].
 Let the two rays be perpendicular to m at points M and M' respectively.

 Choose point P' so that [MABCP] and [M'A'B'C'P'] have the same optical path; then the set of all P, P' with equal optical path forms a curved surface p.

+Symplectic proof

+In Hamiltonian optics, there is a more conceptual proof in the style of modern symplectic geometry, which proceeds as follows: